ElizabethHarmon/UbuntuProAudio/README.md

 ```shell
 sudo apt install qpwgraph
 ```
 That should give you everything you need to get up and running.
 I consider Pipewire ready for primetime at this point.
+For Debian-specific instructions please see For Debian in particular see https://wiki.debian.org/PipeWire.

 #### Pipewire configuration